 If actual results are not consistent with the assumptions used, the share-based compensation expense reported in our financial statements may not be representative of the actual economic cost of the share-based compensation.
-A 10% change in our sharebased compensation expense for the year ended December 31, 2013, would have affected pretax earnings by approximately \$0.5 million in 2013.
+A 10% change in our sharebased compensation expense for the year ended December 31, 2014, would have affected pretax earnings by approximately \$0.5 million in 2014.
 Due to the timing of availability of the Russell 2000 data, there is a risk that the amount we have recorded as LTIP expense could be different from the actual payout.
-A 10.0 percentage point increase in the total performance factor earned for our LTIP would result in a reduction of 2013 pretax earnings of \$1.4 million.
+A 10.0 percentage point increase in the total performance factor earned for our LTIP would result in a reduction of 2014 pretax earnings of \$1.6 million.

 We maintain a qualified defined benefit pension, as well as a non-qualified Supplemental Employees Retirement Plan ("SERP"), for certain key executives.
-See Note 15, Pension Plans, in the Notes to Consolidated Financial Statements included in this Form 10-K for further discussion of these plans.
+See Note 14, Pension Plans, in the Notes to Consolidated Financial Statements included in this Form 10-K for further discussion of these plans.

 Expenses and liabilities associated with each of these plans are determined based upon actuarial valuations.
 Integral to these actuarial valuations are a variety of assumptions including expected return on plan assets and discount rate.
 We regularly review these assumptions, which are updated at the measurement date, December 31st.
 In accordance with generally accepted accounting principles, the impact of differences between actual results and the assumptions are accumulated and generally amortized over future periods, which will affect expense recognized in future periods.
+While reviewing our assumptions, we considered the new mortality data issued by the Society of Actuaries in 2014.
+We reviewed the size and demographics of the population of the plan and determined the RP-2000 Scale AA Generational based mortality table was best suited to our plan.